Imoptimal/imoptimal-theme/readme.txt

 = 1.5.3 =
 Modernized the header section by adding the menu and search icons, as well as making the search form sliding section (as the dropdown menu).

+= 1.5.4 =
+Added an elementor option to the theme customizer.

 == Copyright ==
 Imoptimal Theme, Copyright 2020 Ivan Maljukanovic Imoptimal is distributed under the terms of the GNU GPL